sblausten/vending-machine-js/README.md

 more money if insufficient funds have been inserted.

 ##### As an admin:
-1. I will load a new vending machine with products and change
+1. I can load a new vending machine with products and change

 ##### As a customer:
 2. I can receive a product